SS

 The Work

-The complete professional position on AI in Indian legal practice — from first principles to adversarial competence to institutional governance.
+The complete professional position on AI in Indian legal practice.
 No one sells you your judgment.
 No one sells you your capability.
 No one sells you your standard.
 You build all three.

 I Volume One